UATech10/Login2See-Pice-For-WooCommerce/README.md

-# Login2See-Pice-For-WooCommerce
+# Login2See-Price-For-WooCommerce
-Login2See Pice For WooCommerce
+Login2See Price For WooCommerce
 --------------------

 GNU GPL v3